microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ```

 #### Shader PDBs
-The PDB utility library works on an existing PDB or DXIL and provides access
+A PDB utility library is provided and can operate on existing PDB data or
-to symbol information for a shader.
-This is useful for tooling that want
+DXIL and provides access to symbol information for a shader.
+This is useful for
-a deeper view into the symbols for a better shader debugging experience.
+inspecting symbols to get a deeper view and provide better shader debugging
+experience.
 ```c++
 struct IDxcPdbUtils : public IUnknown {
   HRESULT Load(IDxcBlob *pPdbOrDxil);